Babička’s Makovec (Czech Poppy Seed Roll)

 Directions:

-In a bowl, combine the Greek yogurt and self-raising flour until you get a loose sticky dough.
+In a bowl, combine the Greek yogurt, self-raising flour, and salt (if using) until you get a loose sticky dough.
 Turn the dough over on a floured surface and knead by hand until you get a smooth ball of dough (~5mins).
 Add more flour as needed until the dough is no longer sticky.

 Divide the dough into 6 equal pieces and use a rolling pin to flatten each one into 1cm thickness round or oval shapes.
 Make sure it’s not too thick since they puff up and double in thickness once cooked.